VOLUNTEERS ARE ESSENTIAL TO THE MAY PERFORMANCE

 HEADSET

-Volunteers are stationed upstairs in the central dressing room area, downstairs by the stage stairs, and backstage on stage right.
-Upstairs and Downstairs, they listen to the Stage Manager (Isadora), lighting designer, and sound designer over headsets.
-They keep track of what dance is currently onstage, respond to questions, line up dancers to send them backstage.
+Volunteers are stationed upstairs in the central dressing room area, downstairs by the stage stairs, backstage on stage right, and in the chambers.
+Upstairs, Downstairs, and in the Chambers, they listen to the Stage Manager (Isadora), lighting designer, and sound designer over headsets.
+They keep track of what dance is currently onstage, respond to questions, and line up dancers to send them backstage.
 On stage right, volunteers assist dancers entering or exiting from stage right as needed, help with props, or respond to a request from the Stage Manager.

 Job considerations - The headset operators must stay on headset for the duration of the show and are not able to leave their post.